jojoelfe/deco_lace_template_matching_manuscript/manuscript.md

 ```

-![Template matching in lamella imaged using the DeCo-Lace approach at fringe-free
+![Template matching in lamella imaged using the DeCo-LACE approach at fringe-free
 focus (A) Montage of Lamella$_\textrm{FFF}$ 4 overlaid with detected targets  colored in orange.
 Scalebar corresponds to 1 μm.
 (B) Side view of detected targets in the lamella, such that the
 direction of the electron beam is horizontal.
 (C-E) Magnified area of panel A
 showing rough ER with associated ribosomes (C) and ribosomes